geraldb/talks/blockchain_ruby.md

-# Let's Build Your Own Blockchain in JavaScript (From Zero / Scratch)
+# Let's Build Your Own Blockchain in Ruby (From Zero / Scratch)

 Crypto God?
-JavaScript Ninja / Rockstar?
+Ruby Ninja / Rockstar?

 Yes, you can.